silvered-shark/langtranslator/README.md

 > Vuejs : v2.9.3

+> Expressjs :v3.x

 # Explaination
-> A Web App which can be used for translation from one language to another
+> A Web App which can be used for translation from one language to another,served by express server.

 ## Build Setup